mathisobadia/gpt-librarian/readme.md

 # GPT Workspace Assistant

-A Chat GPT assistant that knows all about your business
+GPT Librarian understands all your docs, connect your docs today and find the answers you need in seconds.

 ## How